fenago/deep-learning-for-nlp/Lab Guides/chapter_10/Lab_6.md

 ```

-Next, let’s look at testing different word scoring methods for the bag-of-words model.
+Next, let's look at testing different word scoring methods for the bag-of-words model.

 10.6